Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 This packet is used to transmit additional information to the client.

 The attributes field in the information response can contain any attribute that is also allowed in the Authentication Request packet.
-If an attribute was both present in the Authentication Request and the Information Response packet, the client MUST discard the attribute value(s) sent in the Authentication Request and use the value(s) in the Information Response packet.
+If an attribute was both present in the Authentication Request and the Information Response packet, the client MUST discard the previous value(s) of this attribute that were sent in the Authentication Request and use the value(s) in the Information Response packet.

 #### Error